asfaload/asfald/README.md

 We provide a convenient Dockerfile to build a static binary.
 You can just run `make linux-static` and it will build a Docker image named `asfald-build` based on the official Rust Alpine container image.
 It will then use that image to build a static binary.
 You can choose the build [profile](https://doc.rust-lang.org/cargo/reference/profiles.html) with the `PROFILE` variable, eg `PROFILE=release make linux-static` and the binary will then be found at `target/debug/asfald`.

+## Github Action

+The `asfald` github repository also includes a Github Action to build all executables at https://github.com/asfaload/asfald/actions/workflows/build.yml, which you can manually trigger (eg on your fork of `asfald`'s github repo).

 # Contributing

 We welcome contributions of all kinds!
-See our [blog port](https://www.asfaload.com/blog/handling-outside-contributions/) on the subject.
+See our [blog post](https://www.asfaload.com/blog/handling-outside-contributions/) on the subject.

 To ensure code quality and consistency, this project uses [pre-commit](https://pre-commit.com/) hooks to automatically check and format code before it's committed.